 Please use these speakers and mycologists for your club meetings and events.
 Contact the speakers directly.
 It is up to your club to negotiate fees and travel arrangements.

-To find a speaker and description, click on their name on the right or scroll down.
-This page will be updated frequently; look for additional speakers in the coming months.
+To find a speaker and description, scroll down or use the list on the right to jump to a speaker by name.
+Look for additional speakers in the coming months.